 Don’t Leave Vulnerability Management to Chance

-While there is no shortage of strategies, best practices, industry recommendations and white papers on the topic of vulnerability remediation; there is a shocking lack of quantitative research on how effective vulnerability prioritization and remediation strategies are in practice.
+While there is no shortage of strategies, best practices, industry recommendations and white papers on the topic of vulnerability remediation; there is a shocking lack of quantitative research on how effective risk-based vulnerability management strategies are in practice.

-Looking to address this information gap (and also test the effectiveness of our predictive models), we reached out to Wade Baker and Jay Jacobs, founders of the Cyentia Institute and two of the most brilliant minds in data analytics, to partner with Kenna Security and assess the current state of vulnerability remediation.
+Looking to address this information gap (and also test the effectiveness of our predictive models), we reached out to Wade Baker and Jay Jacobs, founders of the Cyentia Institute and two of the most brilliant minds in data analytics, to partner with Kenna Security and assess the current state of vulnerability remediation and management.

 Kenna Security provided half a decade’s worth of our vulnerability data encompassing millions of data points from more than a dozen sources including threat intelligence feeds, real-time exploit activity and context provided by the Kenna Security Platform.

 The results of this research can be reviewed in the new report, Prioritization to Prediction: Analyzing Vulnerability Remediation Strategies.
 For the first time, Kenna Security and the Cyentia Institute provide a quantitative look at the effectiveness of common remediation strategies and used that data as a baseline to compare against a cutting-edge predictive model.

 The full report provides deep insights into vulnerability lifecycles, the key factors that influence the remediation and prevention of vulnerabilities and quantifies the effectiveness of various vulnerability remediation program strategies used to prioritize enterprise cyber security efforts.

 The Volume and Velocity of Vulnerabilities Is Rapidly Increasing